Kolsha/grokking_sdi/consistent_hashing.md

   - enhance availability;
   - enhance reliability;
   - defines how efficiently the system will be scaled and managed(better scalibility and serviceability/managebility)
+  - enhance durability (i.e. a system is considered durable if it does not lose the data that was successfully commited to it.
+In other words, durability guarantees against any data loss due to corruption or a _permanent_ component failure like a storage device or a server).

 **2. How to use Consistent Hashing for Data Partitioning ?**
 - **What's the challenges when we try to distribute data across different servers ?**